Dadafruta/CMWE/README.md

 - If the prompt looks “risky” and falls into a known domain (e.g. citations), route it through a **LoRA guard** (small adapter) that has been trained to *refuse* instead of hallucinate.
 - Otherwise, route it to the **base model** unchanged.

-So CMWE is “selective safety fine‑tuning”: you only turn on the safety edits for prompts that actually need them.
+This way, CMWE prevents a large number of false-positives, because it only turn on the safety edits for prompts that actually need them.

 ---